 Reboot your computer and launch your browser.
 If the webcam light turns on the moment you open the browser, the problem is likely to be in a browser extension.
 But which one exactly?
 Deactivate your extensions one at a time to identify the culprit.

-Another potential reason behind random webcam flashing is applications.
-Since you may have a lot of them installed on your computer, the process of identifying the one to blame can be time-consuming.
-It should go like this: launch an application, see if the webcam indicator lights up, if yes – bingo, if not – continue to open apps one by one until you spot the one making use of your webcam permissions.
+Another potential reason why your light is flashing might be applications.
+To test them, do this: launch an application and see if the webcam indicator lights up, if yes – bingo, if not – continue to open apps one by one until you spot the one secretly using it.

 A firewall protects your system by monitoring the network traffic and blocking suspicious connections.
 Make sure your computer’s inbuilt firewall is up and running.

-To access firewall settings on Windows, go to Control Panel > System and Security > Windows Firewall > Turn Windows Firewall On or Off.
+To access firewall settings on Windows, go to Control Panel > System and Security > Windows Defender Firewall > Turn Windows Firewall On or Off.